joausaga/reportbytwitter/README.md

 opinions, ideas, and suggestions generated during these initiatives.

 It is social network "agnostic" making possible to reach different social network communities simultaneously, which favors inclusiveness and diversity.
-It can be used as a stand-alone application or it can be integrated with already existing tools to enrich and complement already existing civic participation initiatives with the expertise, knowledge, and opinions of the biggest online communities present in social networks.
+It can be used as a stand-alone application or it can be integrated with existing tools to enrich and complement active civic participation initiatives with the expertise, knowledge, and opinions of social network communities.

 How is it work?
 ---------------
+The general purpose **social networks** are the main instrument in which participa is based on.
+It exploits the power and advantages (free, user-friendliness, worldwide connectivity, real-time information sharing) of these means to reach and engage the biggest virtual communities into online civic participation initiatives.

+The functioning of participa is based on **hashtags**, these are the key elements on which the initiatives supported by participa leverage on.
+Because of this, it can work only with hashtag-supported social networking sites, such as Twitter, Facebook, Google Plus, and Instagram.
+Currently, *only Twitter is available* but next Facebook and Google Plus will be also included.

+The remaining elements of participa's model are the initiatives, campaigns, and challenges, which are all logically related.
+The **initiatives** are the

+Apart from the social networking sites, **participa** based its model on a few additional elements

+To design **Participa** we followed a simplistic approach and based its model on a few set of elements and actors.
+One side of the line there is an initiative's organizer, illustrated as a *Public Institution* in the figure but it can be a politician, an elected authority, or even a civic organization, while in the other side there are the citizens, who using the already familiar soca

+First,
+in **participa** there is always the initiative's organizer, which is outlined in the following figure as the *Public Institution* but it can be a politician, an elected authority, or even civic organization.
+This organizer is the responsible of creating

 ![model](https://dl.dropboxusercontent.com/u/55956367/participa_model.png "Participa Model")